mooreds/docs-1/building/js-client.md

 # Javascript client

+How-to.
+How to implement in your external app, sample code.

 Our javascript SDK makes it simple to deal with login, auths and run operations in your application.

 Install with npm: